stephanenicolas/RoboDemo/README.md

 History
 -------

-RoboDemo has been initiated during a project for [Octo Technology](http://www.octo.com) as we implemented a "move file" activity.
+RoboDemo has been initiated during a project for [Octo Technology](http://www.octo.com) as we implemented an Activity in which user had to move files in the filesystem.
 This kind of interaction is finally unusual in android and almost every file explorer app uses its custom workflow to achive it.

 We decided to implement some kind of tutorial to explain our idea (basically, inspired from OI File Manager).